Travel Club Scam: How It Works

 Scam Detector: Sorin, let’s get into the deeper levels of the travel club membership scams.
 Why do they work?

 Sorin Mihailovici: When it comes to travel, people always like to brag about their findings.
 Think about it, how many times have you heard your friends saying things like: “I found a great deal”?
 Offering a great deal – or what the client thinks is a good deal – is the hook that catches everyone.
 You get invited by a friend to this fancy presentation.
-Lots of people in suit and ties, champagne, some apparently famous guest speaker, etc. You feel important, right?
-You feel you’re in a different community.
+Lots of people in suits and ties, champagne, some apparently famous guest speakers, etc. You feel important, right?
+There, you feel you’re in a different community.
 You want to be there forever.
 And pay the price.
 The truth is, once you’re done with that evening, you’ll never see them again.